 While initially a handicap affair during its earlier days, since 1994 this race has carried Grade 1 status.
 This change in classification proved enough to bring Champion Chase winner Viking Flagship to Sandown that year and he produced the goods on his seasonal debut.
 So many elite chasers have continued to win this race since then, including the likes of Moscow Flyer, Kauto Star and Sizing Europe.
 It remains one of the leading minimum distance races on the National Hunt calendar and one that regularly involves Champion Chase hopefuls and winners.

 Tingle Creek himself never won the Champion Chase at the Cheltenham Festival but the race in his honour has regularly produces winners of Cheltenham’s most cherished two mile race.
 Although the two races are separated by around three months, the result here is one you definitely ought to look at ahead of the Cheltenham Festival.
 If a horse can handle the two miles and 13 fences at Sandown, as well as the classy field that almost always assembles, they are certainly worth adding to the Festival short list.

 Paul Nicholls is responsible for many of the entries featuring on the above chart and his record in this race is completely unrivalled.
-In 2017, the 11-time British jump racing Champion Trainer made it win number 10, less than two decades after enjoying his first Tingle Creek success.
+In 2021, the 14-time British jump racing Champion Trainer made it win number twelve, just over two decades after enjoying his first Tingle Creek success.
 Consistently able to churn out some of the most talented minimum distance chasers, you’d be wise to always take any of his entries in this race seriously.

 FLYING THE FLAGSHIP